Why Unstructured Interviews Should Not Be Used And What Pre-hire Tools To Use Instead

 Additionally, the consequences of an interview experience that's perceived as disorganized, biased, or unfair by a candidate can stretch beyond the office, and impact your business's revenue (even if you choose not to hire the candidate).
 FurstPerson research shows 52% of applicants' buying decisions are impacted by a bad interview experience, and 75% of applicants are likely to share a negative interview with friends and colleagues.

-Creating a Standardized Hiring Process
+Creating a Standardized Hiring Process to replace unstructured interviews

 While establishing a data-driving hiring process may be challenging, the more your hiring process is grounded in talent selection tools with higher degrees of validity, the more reliable it will be.
 Creating a standardized hiring process will provide your company with quantitative data about each candidate, in order to make sound hiring decisions.